SteveLauC/Notes/database/SQLite/SQLite_Databases_System_Design_and_Implementation/Ch6_The_Tree_Module.md

    page.

-2. The cell content area are **NOT** necessarily **continuous**, and these unused space is called *freeblock*, a freeblock is at least 4 bytes, the offsets are stored in a singly linked list in this page, in a ascending order of their addresses, the first node of this list is stored in the page header(offet 1, size 2)
+2. The cell content area are **NOT** necessarily **continuous**, and these unused space is called *freeblock*, a freeblock is at least 4 bytes, the offsets of these blocks are stored in a singly linked list in this page, in a ascending order of their addresses, the first node of this list is stored in the page header(offet 1, size 2)

    A freeblock is at least 4 bytes because these bytes are used to store metadata: